postalserver/docs/content/3.features/smtp-tls.md

 #### Setup automatic copying from Caddy to Postal

-To remove the need of the manual mainenance task to copy the certificate from Caddy to Postal we can automate this.
+To remove the need of the manual maintenance task to copy the certificate from Caddy to Postal, we can automate this.
 The original discussion and author can be found [here](https://github.com/orgs/postalserver/discussions/2673).

 ##### Install inotify-tools